-Slate flooring sets a dark and moody backdrop for hip hotel-style additions.
+Slate flooring sets a dark and moody backdrop for hip hotel-style additions in this modern bathroom.

 Surfaces in slate, lava stone, wood, brass and marble hone the rough, custom-made theme and link textures throughout the house.
 For Sebastian it’s a more sophisticated way to create a feeling of unity and flow than just knocking down walls.